HinTak/RaspberryPi-Dev/Customizing-Berryboot.md

 - The first (64-bit) vanilla build took about 4 hours 40 minutes on my laptop.
 This includes looking up fixes for building old softwares to current systems.
 All of these fixes are now in [a pull](https://github.com/maxnet/berryboot/pull/674) .
 The second (32-bit) vanilla build took just under 3 hours.
 Both requires 15GB+ disk space.
+3 hours 20 minutes is the curent 64-bit figure.